 For 2016 he and the Ajo team remained together as they attempted to return the Moto3™ title in KTM.
 The South African took his first Moto3™ victory in Jerez in 2016 under exceptional circumstances – demoted to the back of the grid for a technical infringement, the Red Bull KTM Ajo rider stormed back through the field from last to reach the front group – and then disappeared into the distance to take his first win – becoming the first South African to win a motorcycle Grand Prix since Jon Ekerold won the 1981 Italian motorcycle Grand Prix.

-The victory kickstarted the beginning of Binder’s dominance of the year that saw the South African take another four wins by the time the paddock rolled into MotorLand Aragon.
+The victory kickstarted the beginning of Brad’s dominance of the year that saw the South African take another four wins by the time the paddock rolled into MotorLand Aragon.

-106 points clear by the third Spanish round of the year, Binder had his first chance to take the title at the Aragonese venue and become the first man to achieve the feat.
+106 points clear by the third Spanish round of the year, Brad had his first chance to take the title at the Aragonese venue and become the first man to achieve the feat.

 With the odds in his favour, the title favourite stayed calmed under pressure and raced how he knew how – to win – laying it on the line in the final corner and finally crossing the line in P2, behind title rival Jorge Navarro (Estrella Galicia 0,0).
 The points haul was more than enough, and the South African crowned himself 2016 Moto3™ World Champion.